 Edit your photos with a Picnik-like tool right within G+

-If you were a die-hard Picnik fan or if you use other online image editing tools like the ones I wrote about here, here, here and here, you’ll be glad to know you can edit your photos easily right within G+.
+You’ll be glad to know you can edit your photos easily right within G+.
 From your G+ Profile, go to Photos.
 Click on any of your photos.
 Once open, click “Edit photo” in the top left corner of the screen.